 Compliance Statement: SSGA-Global claims compliance with the Global Investment Performance Standards (GIPS®) and has prepared and presented this report in compliance with GIPS.
 SSGA-Global claims compliance with the GIPS standards from January 01, 2000.
 The period prior to January 01, 2000 (where shown) is not in compliance, as not all actual fee-paying portfolios are in a composite.
 SSGA-Global has been independently verified for the periods January 01, 2000 through December 31, 2018.
-GE Asset Management (GEAM) was not independently verified for the calendar year 2016 while transitioning into the firm.
-The verification requirements of the GIPS standards on a firm-wide basis and (2) the firm's policies and procedures are designed to calculate and present performance in compliance with the GIPS standards.
+SEAset Management (GEAM) was not independently verified for the calendar year 2016 while transitioning into the firm.
+The verification report is available upon request.
+Verification assesses whether (1) the firm has complied with all the composite construction requirements of the GIPS standards on a firm-wide basis and (2) the firm's policies and procedures are designed to calculate and present performance in compliance with the GIPS standards.
 Verification does not ensure the accuracy of any specific composite presentation.